Carried Away by Butterfly Embroidery? Let’s Come Back to Earth to Tackle the Basics

 Take your regular embroidery supplies, and get ready to stitch.

 Draw your design on the fabric with a marking tool of your choice.
 Do it free hand or use an embroidery pattern from an embroidery library or other online source to transfer the design.
-There are plenty of butterfly embroidery designs free to download.
+You can also get the design pack from online sources to get design ideas.
+There are also plenty of butterfly embroidery designs free to download.
 Check out, for example, Embroidery Pattern Central—a mine of information about the butterfly embroidery niche.

 Browse these 20 classy Sew Guide designs that represent magnificent butterfly species, among which:

 Mind that a butterfly body is typically symmetrical on both sides, so if you want to keep it realistic, learn to draw or transfer well before sticking your needle in the fabric.
 “How to Transfer Embroidery Patterns” by